realA10001986/Time-Circuits-Display/README.md

 If this option is unchecked, the TCD publishes "TIMETRAVEL" and the time until the temporal displacement sequence starts is always 5000ms.

+Note: If you
+- have a GPS receiver and your speedo is configured to [display GPS speed](#-display-gps-speed),
-Note: If you have a GPS receiver, a rotary encoder or a Futaba remote control and use either of those to control speed, a time travel is triggered upon hitting 88mph.
-In this use case, however, the TCD cannot know if or when a speed of 88mph is actually be reached and therefore not inform other props 5 seconds ahead.
-If this option is unchecked, as a result, there will be a delay of 5 seconds from when the TCD's GPS/Rotary Encoder/Futaba Remote-induced speed hits 88mph until the temporal displayment sequence actually starts.
-As this certainly is undesirable, this option should be checked and your HA/MQTT devices should be configured to understand the enhanced TIMETRAVEL command.
+- have installed a [rotary encoder for speed](#rotary-encoder-for-speed), or
+- use a [Futaba remote control](#futaba-remote-control) to control speed on your TCD, a time travel sequence is triggered upon hitting 88mph.
+In these cases, speed is not controlled by the TCD, and the TCD therefore cannot know in advance if or when a speed of 88mph is actually reached and, as a result, not inform other props 5 seconds ahead.
+If the option **Enhanced Time Travel notification** is _unchecked_, there will therefore be a delay (stall) of 5 seconds from when the TCD's GPS/Rotary Encoder/Futaba Remote-induced speed reaches 88mph until the temporal displacement sequence actually starts.
+As this certainly is undesirable, this option should be checked and your HA/MQTT-controlled prop be enabled to interpret the enhanced TIMETRAVEL command.

 For detailed timing information, see [here](AddOns.md#synchronized-time-travel-through-hamqtt).